IanMitchell/IanMitchell/README.md

-# ianmitchell
+# Heya!

-My About Page
+My name is Ian Mitchell, and I'm a web developer from Seattle, Washington.